 ARTICLE 37 exposure thresholds; collateral requirement

 (a) If at any time and from time to time during the term of this Agreement (and notwithstanding whether a Triggering Event has occurred), the Early Termination Damages that would be owed by Customer to Company exceeds U.S. $10,000,000, then Company may by notice require Customer (i) to deliver to Company a Letter of Credit in an amount equal to Customer’s Collateral Amount (defined below), or (ii) to deliver to Company such other collateral as may be reasonably acceptable to Company.
 Customer shall deliver to Company the Letter of Credit or other collateral within two (2) Business Days of the date of such notice.
-On a weekly basis, such Letter of Credit or other collateral shall be increased or reduced, as applicable, to the then current Customer’s Collateral Amount.
+On a weekly basis, at the request of the notifying party such Letter of Credit or other collateral shall be increased or reduced, as applicable, to the then current Customer’s Collateral Amount.
 “Customer’s Collateral Amount” means the product of U.S. $250,000 multiplied by the lowest whole number that yields an amount equal to or greater than the amount by which the Early Termination Damages that would be owed by Customer to Company exceeds U.S. $10,000,000.

-(b) If at any time and from time to time during the term of this Agreement (and notwithstanding whether a Triggering Event has occurred), the Early Termination Damages that would be owed by Company to Customer exceeds U.S. $10,000,000, then Customer may by notice require Company (i) to deliver to Customer a Letter of Credit in an amount equal to Company’s Collateral Amount (defined below), or (ii) to deliver to Customer such other collateral as may be reasonably acceptable to Customer.
+(b) If at any time and from time to time during the term of this Agreement (and notwithstanding whether a Triggering Event has occurred), the Early Termination Damages that would be owed by Company to Customer exceeds U.S. $5,000,000, then Customer may by notice require Company (i) to deliver to Customer a Letter of Credit in an amount equal to Company’s Collateral Amount (defined below), or (ii) to deliver to Customer such other collateral as may be reasonably acceptable to Customer.
 Company shall deliver to Customer the Letter of Credit or other collateral within two (2) Business Days of the date of such notice.
-On a weekly basis, such Letter of Credit or other collateral shall be increased or reduced, as applicable, to the then current Company’s Collateral Amount.
-“Company’s Collateral Amount” means the product of U.S. $250,000 multiplied by the lowest whole number that yields an amount equal to or greater than the amount by which the Early Termination Damages that would be owed by Company to Customer exceeds U.S. $10,000,000.
+At the request of the Notifying Party such Letter of Credit or other collateral shall be increased or reduced, as applicable, to the then current Company’s Collateral Amount.
+“Company’s Collateral Amount” means the product of U.S. $250,000 multiplied by the lowest whole number that yields an amount equal to or greater than the amount by which the Early Termination Damages that would be owed by Company to Customer exceeds U.S. $5,000,000.

 ARTICLE 38 NOTICES